-The canal era staged one grand last hurrah after the coming of the railways: the Manchester Ship Canal.
-A remarkable feat of Victorian engineering, linking the city with the Irish Sea at Liverpool, the Manchester Ship Canal resurrected the city’s dormant economy and enabled Manchester to become one of Britain’s biggest and busiest ports, despite being 35 miles inland.
+The Manchester Ship Canal was the last great man-made waterway to be constructed in Britain.
+A remarkable feat of Victorian engineering, linking the city with the Irish Sea at Liverpool, the canal resurrected the city’s dormant economy and enabled Manchester to become one of Britain’s biggest and busiest ports, despite being 35 miles inland.

 The meeting decided to commission a detailed survey, but again the idea was ridiculed.
 “Real salt water could not come to Manchester,” claimed the Manchester Guardian,which wondered whether the city would turn into Amsterdam “with its smells”.
 More worried, understandably, was Liverpool where one newspaper commented: “Meddling with the river would be an act of felony”.
 The Bill received Royal Assent on 6 August 1885 which saw the Liverpool Post mock Manchester for planning to “throw £10,000,000 into a big ditch”.

 Unperturbed, Manchester celebrated mightily.
-On Saturday 3 October 1885 around 30,000 people marched from Albert Square to Belle Vue Gardens, excited at the prospect of more jobs, better wages and the imminent sight of steamships gliding along a canal only yards from the smokestack chimneys.
+On Saturday 3 October 1885 around 30,000 people marched from Albert Square to Belle Vue Gardens excited at the prospect of more jobs, better wages and the imminent sight of steamships gliding along a canal only yards from the smokestack chimneys.
 So large was the triumphant throng that when the front section reached Belle Vue the back was just leaving Albert Square.
-One visitor to the city that day who arrived knowing nothing of the festivities taking place around him was the Africa explorer Henry Morton Stanley.
-Alighting from his train he thought revolution had broken out.

 Work began on the canal in 1887 and lasted six years.
 Seventeen thousand navvies were taken on.
 They were known only by their nick-names and paid once a month, usually in the nearest pub.
 They wore, as Terry Coleman noted, “moleskin trousers, double canvas shirts, velveteen square-tailed coats, hobnail boots, gaudy handkerchiefs and white felt hats with the brims turned up.”